Chart Color Schemes

 Health

-Health performance in Blayney is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts
+Health outcomes in Blayney are marginally below the national average with common health conditions somewhat prevalent across both younger and older age cohorts

-The rate of private health cover is approximately 52%, impacting about 4,095 people.
-The most common medical conditions are arthritis and asthma, affecting 9.5% and 9.3% of residents respectively.
-However, 64.7% of residents declare themselves completely clear of medical ailments, compared to 65.4% across Rest of NSW.
-The area has 20.6% of residents aged 65 and over (1,610 people), higher than the 18.7% in Rest of NSW.
-Health outcomes among seniors present some challenges, performing even better than the general population in health metrics.
+Common health conditions are somewhat prevalent across both younger and older age cohorts.
+Private health cover is at approximately 53% of the total population (~4,161 people), slightly higher than the average SA2 area.
+The most common medical conditions in the area were found to be arthritis and asthma, affecting 9.5% and 9.3% of residents respectively.
+Conversely, 64.7% of residents declared themselves completely clear of medical ailments compared to 63.3% across Rest of NSW.
+Working-age residents show an above-average prevalence of chronic health conditions.
+The area has 20.6% of residents aged 65 and over (1,630 people), lower than the 23.0% in Rest of NSW.
+Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health